 Realizing that dual diagnosis is a condition that must be treated all at once but involves detoxification before mental illness treatment, some would assume that it would be perfectly acceptable to treat a dual diagnosis patient at two separate facilities.
 However, these patients have shown a higher success rate for recovering when they opt for a rehabilitation program that involves treating both the substance abuse issue and the mental issue in one program instead of going to a substance abuse program and then getting treated for mental illness.

 Although the rehabilitation process can be effective and promising, much of the success and continued success can be attributed to how much the patient wants to be better.
 Much of the longevity of recovery from dual diagnosis can also require a lot of lifestyle changes, which require a lot of discipline.
 Such lifestyle changes can include hobbies that involve people and places, bringing back about dual diagnosis symptoms.
 The rehabilitation program chosen should also preferably involve other after-care procedures to help a person who has suffered from this serious condition to function normally in society after gaining wellness.
 Such help can include job and housing assistance, family counseling, help support dual diagnosis recovery, and even relationship management.

-Each of the after-care options is beneficial to all patients recovering from dual diagnosis, even if they happen to receive prescription medication for their mental illness such as bipolar disorder, codependency, and low self-esteem.
+Each of the after-care options is beneficial to all patients recovering from dual diagnosis recovery treatment, even if they happen to receive prescription medication for their mental illness such as bipolar disorder, codependency, and low self-esteem.
 If a former dual diagnosis sufferer takes prescription medication to treat their mental disorder, it is advised that they be monitored or receive special “follow-up” visits with a professional to make sure that they do not return to the pattern of substance abuse.
 Should a person recovering decide not to take prescription medicine to treat their mental condition, it is advised that they continue after the counseling provided by rehabilitation and find a routine counseling program where a cognitive therapy approach will be offered.